Agent6-6-6/Sphinx-RTD-Theme-Template/docs/source/index.rst

 #.
 Changed default *description* fonts to **Inconsolata** and bumped up font size from **14px to 16px** for a clearer layout, via custom ``layout.html`` file and ``custom.css`` file.
 Where the font size for the descriptions now more closely match the other default font sizes used for the typical body text (its much smaller by default)

 #.
 Changed default max page width from **800px to 1200px** max to better suit displaying both more text and longer code lines via custom ``custom.css`` file (suits 150 characters per line which is my default goto style).
-This based on the following code style:-
+This is based on the following code style:-

 .. image:: https://img.shields.io/badge/code%20style-black-000000.svg?style=flat-square
    :target: https://github.com/ambv/Black